ricardo-perezo/Team.UI.Standards/angularJS-docs/topicsAS.md

 -Optimized for component-based architecture
 -Writing component directives will make it easier to upgrade to Angular

-## Types of bindings in Components
+## Types of Bindings in Components

 - = : This serves to deliver a reference to an object.
 So whatever is being delivered is shared between components
 - @ : This serves to deliver a value.
 No binding of any kind